rprouse/rprouse.github.io/resume.md

 Proven software engineer and architect with a passion for building high performance agile teams and empowering them to deliver customer value through software and technology.

-Awarded for five consecutive years as a Microsoft Most Valuable Professional (MVP) for thought leadership in C#, .NET and DevOps.
-Head of the open source NUnit Test Framework development team, a member of the .NET Foundation and a frequent contributor to numerous opensource projects.
+Recognized by Microsoft as a Most Valuable Professional (MVP) for thought leadership in C#, .NET and DevOps.
+Head of the opensource NUnit Test Framework development team, a member of the .NET Foundation and a frequent contributor to numerous opensource projects.
 My opensource projects have been downloaded over 300 million times.

 ## Work Experience